digbijaya20/preparation-questions/Interview-Experience/Worthit-Consultancy-Services.md

 ### What is ReplaySubject?

-### What can cause memory leak and how would you prevent from memory leak?

 ### What is zone.js in Angular?

 ### How do you optimize an Angular application for better performance?